-If you are dialysis dependant, you may be wondering if you can still take a cruise.
+If you are dialysis dependent, you may wonder if you can still take a cruise.

-Due to many recent advances in medicine and technology, there are many cruise lines that are able to provide daily dialysis treatments, the cost, requirements, and treatment options all vary by cruise line.
+Due to recent advances in medicine and technology, many cruise lines are able to provide daily dialysis treatments.
+The cost, requirements, and treatment options vary by cruise line.

 Can You Go on a Cruise While Having Dialysis?